 “Oh… no thank you Mrs. Estes.”

 I figured he didn’t want to “put me out” (Southern(?) expression for “inconvenience”).
-So I waited a little while and told him if he wanted to try one I would peel and cut it up.
+So I waited a little while and told him if he wanted to try one I would peel and cut it up for him.

 Perceiving his reticence as extreme politeness I prepared a couple of peaches for myself (and whoever else might want one) and offered him one last chance to enjoy even a taste of a wonderful succulent, sweet South Carolina peach.
 After all who could resist a South Carolina peach??!!